awsrjh/aws-neuron-sdk-tmp/docs/ml_frameworks/mxnet-neuron/tutorials/tutorial-compile-infer.rst

    (see notes above on recommended Inf1 sizes for compilation)
 -  Skip neuron-cc if compilation is not done on inference instance

 4.2.
-To install Neuron Runtime, see `Getting started: Installing and Configuring Neuron-RTD <./../neuron-runtime/nrt_start.md>`__.
+To install Neuron Runtime, see :ref:`rtd-getting-started`.

 Step 5: Execute inference on Inf1
 ---------------------------------